mirage/mirage-www/tmpl/wiki/hello-world.md

 of patterns to the block device and read them back to check that they are the same (the logic for this is in `unikernel.ml` within the `Block_test` module).

-THe Xen version works the same way.
+The Xen version works the same way.
 First build the code:

 ```
 $ mirage configure --xen